Witen159/Algorithms-and-data-structures/README.md

-# Algorithms-and-data-structures
-Algorithms and data structures at ITMO university, 1-2 semesters
+# Algorithms and data structures at ITMO university, 1-2 semesters